John98Zakaria/nx-remotecache-gcp/README.md

    The user authenticating must have read/write access to the bucket as well as `storage.buckets.get` permission
     1. Locally using google cloud CLI using `gcloud auth`
     2. For Github actions use [google-github-actions/auth](https://github.com/google-github-actions/auth)
+    3. You may provide `NX_GOOGLE_APPLICATION_CREDENTIALS_PATH` and point to your own Google service account credentials.

 4. Create a Google bucket to store the cache in